 A fee charged to patients by private hospitals for the treatment in an accident and emergency department.
 It is not covered by Medicare or private health insurance.

 The maximum benefit payable for services received during any calendar year for particular services or groups of services per person unless stated otherwise.
-The Annual Maximums start new on the 1st of January each year (orthodontics maximum is determined by length of membership based on anniversary year).
+The Annual Maximums start new on the 1st of January each year.

-The amount payable by Emergency Services Health to you, or on your behalf to a service provider in respect of a claim made relating to the provision of health services, treatment, care, or goods by a recognised provider.
+The amount payable by the Fund to you, or on your behalf to a service provider in respect of a claim made relating to the provision of health services, treatment, care, or goods by a recognised provider.

 From January 1 to December 31.

-A request submitted by a member to Emergency Services Health for the payment of benefits for hospital treatment, in-patient medical treatment or extras treatment.
+A request submitted by a member to the Fund for the payment of benefits for hospital treatment, in-patient medical treatment or extras treatment.
 All claims must be made within two years of receiving treatment.

-A Contributor in Emergency Services Health Fund Rules refers to the person who is registered as the Contributor of the policy, in which the policy holds their name as the authorising contact, recipient for all written and/or electronic communications and is responsible for premiums of the policy.
+A Contributor in the Fund Rules refers to the person who is registered as the Contributor of the policy, in which the policy holds their name as the authorising contact, recipient for all written and/or electronic communications and is responsible for premiums of the policy.

-A student dependent means under all policies, a person who is a child of the Contributor and/or their spouse/partner who is over 21 years of age but under 25 years of age, who is considered to be a full time student of a school, college, university or other tertiary institution recognised by Emergency Services Health.
+A dependent student is a child of the Contributor who is 21 years and over, but under 32 years of age, who is considered to be a full time student of a school, college, or university recognised by our Fund.

 An excess is an amount that a member agrees to pay upfront before a health insurance benefit is paid towards hospital accommodation as set out under a health insurance policy, similar to a motor insurance policy.
 Emergency Services Health does not have excesses on any of its hospital products.
 However, during waiting periods you may be required to pay an excess if you were subject to one under your previous policy.